codingPhuc/IRL-learning-value-2/Fail Behavior.md

 ---

-# 🚗 **Vehicle & Driving Habits**
+## 🚗 Vehicle & Driving Habits

 ### 🚘 Car Maintenance

 1. Always smoke-check the car before driving.

-2. Research or ask questions before doing anything new with the car.
+2. Research or ask questions before trying new car tasks.

 3. When washing a car:

     - Hose the car with water.

-    - Scrub it immediately.
+    - Scrub immediately.

     - Use the window sprayer afterward.

-4. When you take gas from **ARCO**, ask the cashier for a $10 refill before heading to Costco.
+4. When getting gas at ARCO, ask the cashier for a $10 refill before heading to Costco.

 ### 🅿️ Parking & Road Safety

 1. Look both ways when entering a parking lot.

-2. Use the “slow down” signal when stopping or standing still.
+2. Use the "slow down" signal when stopping or standing still.

-3. The back window of the car should be visible through your rearview mirror.
+3. The rearview mirror should show the back window clearly.

-4. You're still improving:
+4. Areas for improvement:

-    - You did good at prioritizing the light.
+    - Good at prioritizing traffic light.

-    - Parking needs more adjustment.
+    - Needs improvement in parking.

-    - You should have gone through the yellow light instead of stopping suddenly.
+    - Should have passed on yellow light instead of stopping.

-    - You leave too much space when catching up to another car.
+    - Leaves too much space behind cars.

-5. Don’t turn suddenly—it may cause an accident.
+5. Don’t turn suddenly—it may cause accidents.

 ---

-# 🧼 **Household Tasks**
+## 🧼 Household Tasks

 ### 🧺 Laundry

-1. Do **not** wash clothes when the air conditioner is on.
+1. Do not wash clothes when the air conditioner is on.

-2. Open the washing machine when you're done with the clothes.
+2. Always open the washing machine after use.

-3. wash your banket separately
+3. Wash your blanket separately.

 ### 🍽️ Dishwashing

-1. The items for rolling _bánh tráng_ are stored in the **automatic dishwasher below the heater**.
+1. Items for rolling bánh tráng are stored in the automatic dishwasher below the heater.

-2. Remove all plastic wrapping from items before use.
+2. Remove plastic wrapping from items before use.

 3. Dishwashing steps:

     - Rinse the dishes.

-    - Wash them using the scrubber side (back).
+    - Wash using the scrubber side (back).

-    - Check with your hand to ensure no dirt remains.
+    - Use your hand to check if any dirt remains.

-4. When washing your cup, use your hand to clean the top radius.
+4. When washing a cup, clean the top radius with your hand.

+### 🛁 Bath Cleaning

+1. Spray with all-purpose cleaner.

+2. Let it sit briefly.

+3. Scrub with brush (left hand) and water sprayer (right hand).

 ---

-# 🔁 **Reminders for Action**
+## 🔁 Reminders for Action

-1. Always ask before doing something unfamiliar.
+1. Always ask before doing unfamiliar tasks.

-2. Be more active and involved in your responsibilities.
+2. Be more active and responsible.

-3. You need to organize your money better.
+3. Organize your money better.

-4. Always ask for the price before buying something—don’t waste money (e.g., $6 drink).
+4. Always ask the price before buying—don’t overspend (e.g., $6 drink).

+5. Be proactive: get a haircut when you need it.

+6. Greet people properly when they come home.

+7. Clarify instructions instead of blindly agreeing.

+8. Be polite when rejecting food (e.g., "I can't eat a lot," not "I can't eat it").

 ---

-# 🏃 **Fitness & Physical Habits**
+## 🏃 Fitness & Health

 1. Run 2–3 times every morning.

-2. When running, swing your arms.
+2. Swing your arms when running.

-3. When unwrapping candy, rip from the top.
+3. Rip candy wrappers from the top.

+4. Use foam roller for your back.

+5. Do short hip thrusts.

+6. Use moisturizer, hydrocortisone, and age cream for skin care.

 ---

-# ❌ **#fail_behavior (Do Not Do)**
+## ❌ #fail_behavior (Do Not Do)

 1. Forgot to put the tea bag in the cup.

-2. Forgot to open the washer after a load.
+2. Forgot to open the washer.

-3. Didn’t rinse dishes before scrubbing.
+3. Didn’t rinse dishes before washing.

-4. Didn't use your hand to check dishes for leftover dirt.
+4. Didn’t check dishes with hand for dirt.

-5. Tried to grab food across the table without standing or asking.
+5. Reached across the table without standing or asking.

+6. Failed to apply lip gloss properly.

+7. Didn’t take given item to your room.

+8. Forgot to lock the door before leaving.

+9. Didn’t buy items equally for both children.

+10. Talked inconsistently and unclearly.

+11. Shared negative comments (e.g., test scores).

+12. Mentioned personal dislikes (e.g., bio) to the teacher.

 ---

-Let me know if you want this turned into:

-- A printable checklist (PDF or Word)

-- An interactive habit tracker (Notion, Google Sheets, or app)

-- A condensed “daily reminders” card for your phone or desk

-how to clean the bath,
-1. first you will spary it with a all purpose cleanner
-2. let it sit for a bit
-3. crub it using a brush on your left hand and the water sprayer on your right how to  [re thread](https://www.youtube.com/watch?time_continue=117&v=wnW7OWsq7vk&embeds_referring_euri=https%3A%2F%2Fchatgpt.com%2F&source_ve_path=MjM4NTE) a string pant

-#relationship
-andi like too have bit of food to eat like snack  he does not like to eat a full meal
+## ⚠️ Critical Errors

+- You should tell people everything when needed.

+- Don’t put smaller bowls inside bigger ones if unnecessary.